raviiitb/geolocation/README.md

 *Extra*

 **I have already isolated the configuration of the third party API.
 So, it's quite easy to switch to some other third party API service.
-Only thing we need to change is the call_api metho to adapt accoriding to the new API service.
-And also we need to change abit in the search method according to the response strusture of the new service.**
+Only thing we need to change is the call_api method to adapt accoriding to the new API service.
+And also we need to change a bit in the search method according to the response strusture of the new service.**